Aru12345/travelplanner/README.md

 # NomadConnect

-Welcome to our Nomad Connect, a project blending travel and technology.Using Rapid API's Nomad Connect Data,Google Maps API, and a robust JSON server backend this applcation allows digital nomads to view best cities to live in.
+Welcome to Nomad Connect, a project blending travel and technology.Using Rapid API's Nomad Connect Data,Google Maps API, and a robust JSON server backend this applcation allows digital nomads to view best cities to live in.

 # User Story